jarng/isplash/README.md

 ![image](https://github.com/nhthieu/isplash/assets/74890715/96ac0fe6-db2d-4b7f-aceb-5a4f754d94e8)

-## Note

-Fixing the website at the moment...

 ## Demo

-You can view the demo [here](https://devsamurai-test.vercel.app/).
+No demo at the moment since my Vercel account is at 80% of the 1000 image optimization limit...

 ## Features